Riada125/Project-3/README.md

 We began this project with a brainstorming document that took into account the areas we were interested in and the ideas we were interested in fleshing out.

-Our ideas ranged around the arts and we eventually settled on a food-focussed app with team-members [Michael](https://github.com/mjadair) and [Marissa](https://github.com/marepstein) particularly passionate about any research involved!
+Our ideas ranged around the arts and we eventually settled on a food-focussed app with myself and [Michael](https://github.com/mjadair) particularly passionate about any research involved!
+Though our other team-mate was less keen on the idea, we used this to our advantage as we were able to adopt the perspective of a user less passionate about food and cooking to create a site for all interests.

 Our goal was to create something that would address one’s food needs, whether in a foodie state of mind or otherwise.
 Our stretch goal was to have a user funnel that was guided by matching the users personalisations to our data.